 Learn how to free motion quilt McTavishing in this ultimate quilting tutorial:

-For this tutorial I quilted on my home machine, a Bernina 1230, and my Grace Qnique Longarm set up in a Continuum Frame.
+For this tutorial I quilted on my home machine, and my Qnique Longarm Machine.
 I hope you enjoyed seeing how this design was quilted on both types of machines.

 I can't explain how much Karen's McTavishing design changed my perspective on free motion quilting.
 Up until that point, I'd only quilted Stippling which is a beautiful texture, and it doesn't contain the movement and flow of McTavishing.